microchad/bw/src/routes/docs/the-solution.md

 #### Obfuscation & Gridception

 Our EGG tool gives users the ability to create Deterministic Entropy Grids, which can be re-generated using a recovery phrase.
-This feature unlocks the ability to introduce multi-factor grid solutions whereby your source Entropy Grid is encoded within other Entropy Grids; we call this [gridception](https://www.borderwallets.com/docs/gridception) - how deep it goes is up to you :)
+This feature unlocks the ability to introduce multi-factor grid solutions whereby your source Entropy Grid is encoded within other Entropy Grids; we call this [gridception](https://www.borderwallets.com/docs/gridception).

 ## Handling Seed Word randomisation